ecrosstexas/ecrosstexas.com-excellent/src/notes/books/The Church of Christ.md

 ---
 title: The Church of Christ
-subtitle: A TREATISE ON THE NATURE, POWERS, ORDINANCES, DISCIPLINE, AND GOVERNMENT OF THE CHRISTIAN CHURCH
+subtitle: A Treatise On The Nature, Powers, Ordinances, Discipline, And Government Of The Christian Church
 series: ""
 edition: ""
 author:
   - James Bannerman
 foreward:
   - Carl R. Trueman
-format: Hardcover
+format: Cloth-bound
 language: en
 isbn: "9781848715028"
 asin: ""